datature/resources/deployment/local-inference/README.md

 | [TFLite](./tflite/segmentation/semantic/README.md) | DeepLabV3, U-Net, FCN |
 | [ONNX](./onnx/segmentation/semantic/README.md) | DeepLabV3, U-Net, FCN |
 | [PyTorch](./pytorch/segmentation/semantic/README.md) | DeepLabV3, U-Net, FCN |

+## Legacy Models

+Our model format support is constantly evolving.
+Models trained before [TBD] are not directly supported by the scripts in this folder.
+However, we still maintain support for these models in the legacy folder.
+Please refer to the [legacy README](./legacy/README.md) for more information.